UACalc/UACalc_CLI/README.md

 command line, you can skip to the next section on [Installation](#installation) of the UACalc command line interface (CLI).

-The Universal Algebra Calculator (<a title="UACalc" href="http://uacalc.org" target="_blank">UACalc</a>) is powerful software for studying and experimenting with general (universal) algebras.
+The Universal Algebra Calculator ([UACalc](http://uacalc.org)) is powerful software for studying and experimenting with general (universal) algebras.
 It is written entirely in Java and it has a very nice, user friendly graphical user interface (gui).
 The UACalc lacks a command line interface (cli), and for some tasks we might prefer a cli over a gui.

 A common scenario is the following: we wish to construct a large collection of algebras and, iterating over this collection, use some functionality provided by UACalc to search for a counterexample to some conjecture.
 One solution would be to write a Java program to do this, since we can access the opensource Java classes and methods provided by UACalc.
 Although Java is a nice language that makes programming relatively painless, it is still time consuming to write a decent, correct Java program.
 For fast prototyping and experimentation, it would be nice to have a scripting language interface to UACalc.
 Jython provides this.

 Jython is an implementation of (the scripting language) Python in Java.
 It has